Kuala Lumpur International Airport: Satellite Terminal A

 Within the terminal, wireless internet (Wi-Fi) is provided free of charge.
 The terminal also has prayer rooms, showers and massage service.
 Various lounge areas are provided, some including children's play areas and movie lounge, broadcasting movie and sport channels.
 The terminal also features a natural rainforest in the middle of the terminal, exhibiting the Malaysian rainforests.

 Under Malaysia Airports Berhad retail optimisation plan, the retail space in satellite terminal A will be further optimised to increase its revenue derived from commercial space rental and a percentage of sale receipts to 50% by year 2010 which currently stands at 35%.
 Some notable improvements that will be seen after the refurbishments will be the Jungle Boardwalk which will be the first of its kind in the world and larger mezzanine floor to accommodate F&B outlets and viewing galleries.

 The gates in Satellite Terminal A have the prefix C. The Satellite A terminal has 27 boarding gates altogether.

 KL City Air Terminal

-KL City Air Terminal, sometimes known as Kuala Lumpur City Air Terminal or KL CAT, located at KL Sentral, is a virtual extension of KL International Airport where city check-in services are provided.
+KL City Air Terminal, sometimes known as Kuala Lumpur City Air Terminal or KL CAT, located at KL Sentral railway station, is a virtual extension of Kuala Lumpur International Airport where city check-in services are provided.
 KL City Air Terminal is recognised by the International Air Transport Association (IATA) and carries the IATA designation XKL.
 Currently there are only two airlines providing city check-in services: Malaysia Airlines and Batik Air Malaysia.